Kotlin/KEEP/proposals/repeatable-annotations.md

 The proposal that solves all of this is as follows:

 * Annotating an annotation with `@kotlin.annotation.Repeatable` makes it repeatable both in Kotlin and in Java.
-For Java, the compiler generates `@java.lang.annotation.Repeatable` with an automatically generated **implicit synthetic** container class named **`Container`** declared inside the annotation.
+For Java, the compiler generates `@java.lang.annotation.Repeatable` with an automatically generated **implicit** container class named **`Container`** declared inside the annotation.
 * If you need to specify a **custom name** for the container annotation, you can override this behavior by **explicitly annotating** the annotation with `@kotlin.jvm.JvmRepeatable(Container::class)`.
 The compiler will not generate an implicit container class in this case.
 * `kotlin.jvm.JvmRepeatable` is just a typealias for `java.lang.annotation.Repeatable`.